hackforla/heart/spikes/main-app-boilerplate/README.md

 This downloads and builds the base Docker images (if needed), and starts all services.

+`node` can now be accessed from http://localhost:3000.
+It serves the main-app.

 `pgadmin` can now be accessed from http://localhost:8080.
+It's a GUI for browsing postgres.

 `postgres` service exposes the standard PostgreSQL port `5432`.
+It serves the main-app database.